msanchezalcon/Dialogue-Systems-2/README.md

 ## Lab 4: A simple weather app
 In this lab, the task is to build an app from scratch that access an online API.

+## Project: wine app
+In this project we use to APIs to create a wine pairing/wine recommendation app.
+For a type of cuisine, ingredient or dish, it returns a recommended wine.
+For a type of wine, it recommends types of that specific wine.